 - One part perlite or pumice for porous and well-draining soil

-- Half part of quality organic compost.
+- Half a portion of quality organic compost.

 - And 1/4 part of coarse sand.